steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 properties of this model without going into any of the underlying physics.

-The problem concerns systems of many indistinguisable and non-interacting elementary particles called fermions.
+The problem concerns systems of many indistinguishable and non-interacting elementary particles called fermions.
 Systems of non-interacting particles are also known as gases and the systems of interest are known as